blacklanternsecurity/bbot/README.md

 httpx_timeout: 5
 # Enable/disable debug messages for web requests/responses
 http_debug: false
-# Set the maximum number of HTTP links that can be followed in a row by the spider (0 == no spidering allowed)
+# Set the maximum number of HTTP links that can be followed in a row (0 == no spidering allowed)
 web_spider_distance: 0
+# Set the maximum directory depth for the web spider
+web_spider_depth: 1
 # Generate new DNS_NAME and IP_ADDRESS events through DNS resolution
 dns_resolution: true
 # DNS query timeout